Mayurji/mayurji.github.io/_deep-learning/Quantization.md

         model_fp32_prepared(input_fp32)

         # Convert the observed model to a quantized model.
 This does several things:
-        # quantizes the weights, computes and stores the scale and bias value to be
+        # quantizes the weights, computes, and stores the scale and bias value to be
-        # used with each activation tensor, and replaces key operators with quantized
+        # used with each activation tensor and replaces key operators with quantized
         # implementations.
         model_int8 = torch.quantization.convert(model_fp32_prepared)